 Austria’s Krone tabloid quoted a daughter as saying “for us it is 90 percent (probable) that the cause was a heart attack”.

 Ghanem, who was also close to Gaddafi’s son Saif al-Islam, was privy to potentially damaging information including on oil deals with Western governments and oil companies.
 Such deals are now under investigation by Libya’s new leaders.

 As chairman of Libya’s National Oil Company (NOC) since 2006, Ghanem helped steer Libya’s oil policy and held the high-profile job of representing Libya at OPEC meetings in Vienna.

-In 2009 he quit briefly, but returned to work for the Gaddafis until last year.
+In 2009 Ghanem quit briefly, but returned to work for the Gaddafis until the weeks before their downfall.